 In normal cases, these symptoms can be managed at home with a conservative treatment plan that can include the application of ice or heat, stretching and strengthening exercises, pain medication, epidural steroid injections and more.
 In the event that a patient does not respond to conservative treatments, a surgical alternative may be presented by a physician.
 Lumbar surgery is also an option for patients experiencing extensive nerve compression or chronic spine conditions like degenerative disc disease and spinal stenosis.

-There are two approaches to lumbar back surgery currently available to patients: traditional open back surgery procedures and minimally invasive procedures, such as endoscopic surgery.In recent years, minimally invasive procedures have become an extremely popular alternative because traditional open back surgery is massively invasive, requires hospitalization, involves a long incision and requires months of recovery time.
+There are two approaches to lumbar back surgery currently available to patients: traditional open back surgery procedures and minimally invasive procedures, such as minimally invasive surgery.In recent years, minimally invasive procedures have become an extremely popular alternative because traditional open back surgery is massively invasive, requires hospitalization, involves a long incision and requires months of recovery time.
 Unlike traditional open back surgery, minimally invasive lumbar surgery, cervical surgery, thoracic surgery are actually outpatient procedures.
 The result is less pain, quicker recovery and fewer risks.

 The surgeons at Laser Spine Institute offer a number of minimally invasive procedures that have been designed to help people find meaningful pain relief without the drawbacks of traditional open back surgery.
 Contact Laser Spine Institute today to learn more about all of your options and for a free review of your MRI or CT scan.